 Custom ($30K+/year)

 6sense uses AI and intent data to identify accounts that are actively researching solutions in your category.
 It prioritizes your target account list based on buying signals, not gut feel.
-For CROs running ABM programs, the ability to focus reps on accounts that are actually in-market changes the math on outbound entirely.
+For CROs running ABM programs, the ability to focus reps on accounts that are in-market changes the math on outbound entirely.
+The predictive models score accounts by purchase readiness, so your team reaches out when timing is right.

 Demandbase Best for Intent + Data